 Kayser Italia is an independent aerospace systems engineering company, who initially established operations in 1986.
 Since its launch, the company has participated in more than 50 space missions and 80 payloads – all of which have been completed with full scientific, technical, economic and programmatic success.

 Below: Hear from Charlotte Firth (in both English and Italian), part of James Cowper Kreston’s International Tax team, on what the region has to offer Italian inward investors.

-According to Department for International Trade (DIT) Foreign-Direct Investment (FDI) statistics for 2018/19, the Netherlands 60 new FDI projects and created 2,204 new jobs whilst safeguarding 633 jobs.
-The Thames Valley Inward Investment Report 2018/19 highlights that the Netherlands produced 7 new projects and created 14 new jobs in the region.
+According to Department for International Trade (DIT) Foreign-Direct Investment (FDI) statistics for 2021/22, the Netherlands delivered 74 new FDI projects and created 4,316 new jobs whilst safeguarding 91 jobs.